Rimu-miro-tōtara/kāmahi forest

 Rimu, miro and tōtara are the most common conifers.
 Mataī occurs on freely drained soils, and kahikatea on poorly drained soils.
 Kāmahi is the most common tree species in the sub-canopy, along with southern rātā, and scattered broadleaf, pōkākā, Fuchsia, tarātā and Quintinia.

-The expected natural range* of rimu-miro-tōtara/kāmahi forest is 511,424 hectares.
+The projected natural range of rimu-miro-tōtara/kāmahi forest is 511,424 hectares.